Planning an International Relocation

 Moving abroad is an exciting opportunity.
 However, moving can also be time-consuming and stressful, especially when moving to a new country.
 To make your move abroad as smooth and exciting as possible, here is our moving abroad checklist for simplifying your move.

-The process of moving abroad typically takes about three to six months, so planning will help minimize surprises and allow you to enjoy the transition.
+The process of moving abroad to a new destination typically takes about three to six months, so planning will help minimize surprises and allow you to enjoy the transition.
 To facilitate the process, we have organized an outline of things to do as the moving date gets closer.

 Travel Arrangements for Your Move Overseas